 Comply with Geotechnical Report

-The applicant must carry out all recommendations contained in the geotechnical report in order to ensure the structural design will incorporate the site geotechnical constraints to achieve the acceptable risk level as defined by Council's Geotechnical DCP.
+The developer must undertake a geotechnical investigation for the site to determine the appropriate methods of excavation, recommendations for any earth works plan and any structural design for the building.
+The developer must carry out all recommendations contained in the geotechnical report in order to ensure the structural design will incorporate the site geotechnical constraints to achieve the acceptable risk level as defined by Council's Geotechnical DCP.
+A copy of the geotechnical report must be provided to the principal certifier prior to the issue of any Construction Certificate.

 Development Contributions